View History and Find Work Items Using the History Field

 Open a query, and add a query clause.

-In Value, type the complete word or phrase that is specified in the History fields of those work items that you want to find.
+For Value, type the complete word or phrase that is specified in the History fields of those work items that you want to find.

 Also, common words are ignored.
 The search engine ignores words that are defined as stopwords.
 For more information, see the following page on the Microsoft Web site: Stopwords and Stoplists.